Missing Baloch students case: Faseeh Baloch and Sohail Baloch case

-Court proceedings
+Court proceedings and latest status

-The Islamabad High Court (IHC), presided over by Justice Mohsin Akhtar Kayani, directed the interim Prime Minister Anwaarul Haq Kakar to present himself in court on November 29, 2023, unless he could facilitate the return of the missing Baloch students.
-The court also called upon the Interior Minister, Defence Minister, and Human Rights Minister to attend the hearing.
+The Islamabad High Court (IHC), presided over by Justice Mohsin Akhtar Kayani, directed the interim Prime Minister Anwaarul Haq Kakar to present himself in court on 29 November 2023, unless he could facilitate the immediate return of the missing Baloch students.
+The court also called upon the interior, defence and human rights ministers to attend the hearing.
 The court expressed its dissatisfaction with the progress made by both the commission and the government.

-The interim PM, Kakar, after skipping two court summons, stated during the IHC proceedings (during the third summon) that the state was "fighting an armed insurgency" in Balochistan to which, Justice Kayani responded saying that “No court is asking to protect non-state actors.”
-According to the lawyer representing missing persons, Imaan Mazari, "whenever there is a discussion about missing persons it is drifted towards terrorists."
+Interim Prime Minister Kakar, after skipping two court summons on 14 and 19 February 2024, stated during the IHC proceedings (during the third summon) on 28 February 2024 that the state was "fighting an armed insurgency" in Balochistan to which, Justice Kayani responded saying that "no court is asking to protect non-state actors".
+According to the lawyer representing missing persons, Imaan Mazari, "whenever there is a discussion about missing persons it is drifted towards terrorists".
 The lawyer categorically stated that her clients do not support extremism and that the state authorities were indeed involved in the enforced disappearances according to the commission's findings.
-PM Kakar disagreed with the statements.
+Prime Minister Kakar disagreed with the statements.

+Separately, during the 14 February hearing, Assistant Attorney General Usman Ghuman additionally informed the court that one more student had been located and returned to his family.

 Government response

-The Interim Interior Minister, Sarfraz Bugti, gave the Islamabad High Court (IHC) his assurance regarding the recovery of the missing Baloch students.
-On the other hand, Interim Prime Minister Anwaarul Haq Kakar stated that he would not be able to appear before the IHC in relation to the case of the missing Baloch students.
-He cited his overseas commitment to COP 28 as the reason for his absence but assured that the government would ensure representation in other relevant forums.
+On 29 November 2023, Interim Interior Minister Sarfraz Bugti assured the Islamabad High Court (IHC) of his commitment to the recovery of the missing Baloch students.
+Interim Prime Minister Kakar stated that he would not be able to appear before the IHC in relation to the case of the missing Baloch students.
+He cited his attendance at the COP 28 conference in Dubai, UAE as the reason for his absence but assured that the government would ensure representation in other relevant forums.

-Current status

-As of 29 November 2023, the IHC has been informed that 22 of the more than 50 missing Baloch students have been recovered.
-The court has demanded the return of the rest of the students.